 People Also Ask

-The four primary types of foundations used in residential and light commercial construction are slab-on-grade, crawl space, basement, and pier & beam.
-A slab-on-grade is a single, thick concrete layer poured directly on the ground, common in warmer climates.
-A crawl space elevates the home slightly, providing accessible space for utilities.
-A full basement offers a full-height underground level, adding significant living or storage space.
-Pier and beam foundations use concrete piers or blocks to support wooden beams and floor joists, ideal for uneven terrain.
-Selecting the correct type depends on soil conditions, climate, budget, and project goals.
-For an in-depth analysis of the pros, cons, and suitability of each, please refer to our internal article, Comprehensive Guide to House Foundation Types | Golden Bay Foundation Builders.
+The four primary types of foundations used in construction are slab-on-grade, crawl space, basement, and pier & beam.
+A slab-on-grade is a single, thick concrete layer poured directly on the ground, common in warmer climates for its cost-effectiveness.
+A crawl space elevates the home slightly on short walls, providing accessible utility access and some moisture protection.
+A full basement involves excavating to create a full-height underground floor, adding significant living or storage space but at higher cost.
+Pier and beam foundations use concrete piers or blocks to support beams and floor joists, ideal for unstable soils as they allow for adjustment and elevate the structure above ground.